 Top Ways to Save on Halloween Candy

 Set a Budget.
-Anytime where you don’t set a budget it is easy to spend more than you want.
+Anytime you don’t set a budget it is easy to spend more than you want.

 Cut Coupons.
 This time of year the coupon inserts will have candy coupons, and there will be many printable coupons for the candy too.
 If you are not a coupon cutter, there are several coupon apps you can use as well.

 Think Outside of the “Candy” Box.
 Think of all the candy the kids are getting that night.
 I always liked getting little trinkets like pencils, keychains, and such.
 Oriental Trading Company has lots of inexpensive options to choose from.
 This is also better because so many children these days seem to have reactions to the chemicals in candy or have peanut allergies.

 Shop the Dollar Tree.
 The Dollar Tree has lots of great candy as well as lots of Halloween decorations.
 I made this Halloween Wreath with things I found at the Dollar Tree.

 Limit how much candy you give.
 Maybe instead of a handful, you can give each trick or treater 3 pieces.